History and Culture of Amateur Theatre in Australia

 David Salleh Warren

-Community theatre director, educator
+Tasmanian community theatre director, educator and school principal

 Cameron Watt